Demos-the-NES/Town-Of-Us-R/README.md

 The Parasite is a Neutral role with its own win condition.\
 They become invisible and attached to a target player.
 That player maintains complete control of themselves.\
 When the next meeting is called, or after 60 seconds, the attached player is immediately killed.\
-If the timer finishes before a meeeting is called, the incubated body explodes and the Parasite becomes visible.\
+If the timer finishes before a meeting is called, the incubated body explodes and the Parasite becomes visible.\
 The Parasite's aim is to kill __everyone__ and be the last person standing.

 ### Game Options